jMonkeyEngine/jmonkeyengine/CONTRIBUTING.md

 ## Reporting bugs

- 1. Start by searching the forum and issue tracker for duplicates.
+ 1. Start by searching the [forum](http://hub.jmonkeyengine.org) and GH issue tracker for duplicates.
  2. Create a new issue, explaining the problem in proper detail (templates pending).

 ## Documentation

-- Edit the wiki
+- How to edit the wiki - WIP
-- Edit JavaDocs
+- How to edit JavaDocs - WIP